Maxim-Kolmogorov/cordova-plugin-push-notifications/README.md

 ## iOS

-Need Cordova iOS platform >= 5.0.0
+Required Cordova iOS platform >= 5.0.0

-Afther "plugin add" or "cordova build ios" command open iOS project in Xcode, go to Signing & Capabilities and click on "+" in left.
-Select Push Notification and lets generate SSL-certificate for push notification.
-Instruction see [here](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns).
+After entering "plugin add" or "cordova build ios" command open iOS project in Xcode, go to Signing & Capabilities and click on "+" in left.
+Select Push Notification and generate SSL-certificate for push notification.
+You can check the instructions [here](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns).

 ## Android

-Need Cordova Android platform >= 9.0.0
+Required Cordova Android platform >= 9.0.0

-Afther "plugin add" command, add new preference in config.xml of project:
+After "plugin add" command, add new preference in config.xml of project:

 ```xml
 <preference name="AndroidXEnabled" value="true" />
 ```

-This preference need only for Android platform, example:
+This preference is needed only for Android platform, example:

 ```xml
 <platform name="android">